uber-archive/vis-academy/src/docs/graph/4-interaction.md

 </ul>

-**HOLD UP!!!** If you got here without reading the previous steps, it is highly recommended that you do so, or you can just check out the complete code from the last step:
+**HOLD UP!!!** If you got here without reading the previous steps, it is highly recommended that you do so, or you can just check out the complete code from the previous step:
 ```
-cd src/demos/graph/3-interactive-graph
+cd src/demos/graph/2-graph-layout
 ```

+# What Will We Do
+In this step, we will learn how to make graph interactive with mouse events.
+We will highlight the node and its connected edges when hovering over a node.

-## Add Visual Property
+## 1. Add Visual Property

 First, we need to add a new visual property 'isHighlighted' to nodes and edges.
 We will use this property to change the color to red when `isHighlighted` is true.